anodot/anodot-relay-docker/README.md

     "metricRewrite": []
 }

-for more details refer to https://www.npmjs.org/package/anodot-relay

 ```

+for more details about config.json refer to https://www.npmjs.org/package/anodot-relay

 ##### Using the service
 - Get the token from anodot